6 Tips for Better Inbound Marketing Lead Management

 If your lead management system’s results sound like this, you need better solutions.

 Here are six tips for better inbound marketing lead management you can start implementing right now within your company.

 When you run a digital ad campaign, you’re likely to get clicks and submissions from a variety of users.

-From there, your sales representatives look at the contact data, prepare their pitch, and attempt to touch base.
+From there, your sales representatives look at the contact data, then try to verify email, prepare their pitch, and attempt to touch base.
 They repeat this process until they’ve exhausted their list.

 This approach is a mistake.